Yala, Thailand: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. Ensure that you choose the correct type.
-Most adapters available online are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types A, B, C and O. It's important that you get the right type.
+The vast majority of adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most countries.

 What to wear/what to pack: